U.S. faces extreme cold blast, stormy weather in week ahead

 “Snowfall rates will likely exceed 1″/hr at times which when combined with increasing wind may produce near blizzard conditions with considerable blowing and drifting,” wrote the National Weather Service.
 “Travel is discouraged.”

-Some of the heaviest snow is predicted just north of Minneapolis where up to a foot could fall.
-Minneapolis is under a winter storm warning through Tuesday with 4 to 8 inches predicted which, with combined with winds of 20 to 25 mph, is expected to limit visibility.
+Some of the heaviest snow is predicted just north of Minneapolis, where up to a foot could fall.
+Minneapolis is under a winter storm warning through Tuesday, with 4 to 8 inches predicted, which, combined with winds of 20 to 25 mph, is expected to limit visibility.

 Just to the south and east of where snow is forecast, in a zone from eastern Iowa through Milwaukee and into northern Michigan, a mix of sleet and freezing rain is forecast to produce icy conditions.
 Milwaukee is under a winter weather advisory for ice accumulation from 11 p.m.
 Monday to 6 p.m.
 Tuesday.

-A second storm will develop on Wednesday as the second pulse of Arctic air arrives in the central U.S. While details still need to come into focus as to the exact location, it could produce a swath of icy precipitation from parts of Oklahoma through southern Ohio into Wednesday night.
+A second storm will develop on Wednesday as the second pulse of Arctic air arrives in the central United States.
+While details still need to come into focus as to the exact location, it could produce a swath of icy precipitation from parts of Oklahoma through southern Ohio into Wednesday night.

 By Thursday, icy precipitation could develop in northern Maryland, Pennsylvania and southern New York.

-Mostly snow is probable to the north of the icy zone, probably stretching from northern Oklahoma, through St. Louis and toward Columbus and Cleveland Wednesday into Thursday.
+Mostly snow is probable to the north of the icy zone, probably stretching from northern Oklahoma, through St. Louis and toward Columbus and Cleveland on Wednesday into Thursday.
 By Thursday night and Friday, substantial snow will become possible from through much of the Northeast north of southern New York State.

 Heavy rain and severe storms